-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 June 25, 1242 – Birth of Beatrice of England, Countess of Richmond, daughter of King Henry III of England, in Bordeaux, Duchy of Aquitaine, now in France

 In 1260, Beatrice married John of Dreux, the eldest son of John I, Duke of Brittany.
 In 1268, King Henry III granted the title Earl of Richmond to John I, Duke of Brittany as an enticement when tensions rose with France.
-However, John I soon transferred the title Earl of Richmond to his son and heir John of Dreux, who also became John II, Duke of Brittany upon his father’s death in 1286.
-John of Dreux became Duke of Brittany after the death of Beatrice so she never became Duchess of Brittany.
+However, John I soon transferred the title of Earl of Richmond to his son and heir John of Dreux, who also became John II, Duke of Brittany upon his father’s death in 1286.
+John of Dreux became Duke of Brittany after the death of Beatrice so she never became the Duchess of Brittany.
 Beatrice died on March 24, 1275, aged 32, in London, England while visiting her brother King Edward I of England.
 Possibly she died due to childbirth complications as her youngest child Eleanor was born in London in 1275.

 Unofficial Royalty: Beatrice of England, Countess of Richmond

-June 25, 1533 – Death of Mary Tudor, daughter of King Henry VII of England and Elizabeth of York, sister of King Henry VIII of England and wife of Charles Brandon, Duke of Suffolk, at Westhorpe Hall in Suffolk, England; originally buried in the Abbey at Bury St. Edmunds, reburied at St. Mary’s Church in Bury St. Edmunds, England
+June 25, 1533 – Death of Mary Tudor, daughter of King Henry VII of England and Elizabeth of York, sister of King Henry VIII of England, and wife of Charles Brandon, Duke of Suffolk, at Westhorpe Hall in Suffolk, England; originally buried in the Abbey at Bury St. Edmunds, reburied at St. Mary’s Church in Bury St. Edmunds, England

-From Susan: Several years ago, after some questions on our forum about Mary’s reburial, I emailed St. Mary’s Church in Bury St. Edmunds and got this response: “In reply to your query, yes, Mary Tudor daughter of Henry VII and sister of Henry VIII was originally buried in the Abbey at Bury St. Edmunds.
+From Susan: Several years ago, after some questions arose about Mary’s reburial, I emailed St. Mary’s Church in Bury St. Edmunds and got this response: “In reply to your query, yes, Mary Tudor daughter of Henry VII and sister of Henry VIII was originally buried in the Abbey at Bury St. Edmunds.
 Her coffin was brought here at the Dissolution of the Monasteries and is now in the crypt.
 The original grave slab survives and is in the sanctuary near the altar, there is also a later inscription and insignia on the wall and a marble kerb given by Edward VII.
 In the Lady Chapel there is a stained glass window given by Queen Victoria which depicts Mary’ life.
 St. Mary’s church was part of the Abbey complex and is still the town church; it occupies a corner of the Great Churchyard and so is close to the Abbey ruins.”

 Unofficial Royalty: Mary Tudor, Queen of France, Duchess of Suffolk